Byzas

-Byzas (Ancient Greek: Βύζας, Býzas) was the legendary founder of Byzantium (Ancient Greek: Βυζάντιον, Byzántion), the city later known as Constantinople and then Istanbul.
+Byzas (Ancient Greek: Βύζας, Býzas) was the legendary founder of Byzantium (Ancient Greek: Βυζάντιον, Byzántion), the city later known as New Rome and Constantinople (named after Roman Emperor Constantine the Great).
+The city today is known as Istanbul and is home to 18% of the population of Turkey.

 Background

 The legendary history of the founding of Byzantium as recorded by later Byzantine authors is most fully preserved in the Patria of Constantinople by 6th century writer Hesychius of Miletus.
 The Patria recorded multiple versions of the city's founding myth.
 Hesychius' preferred account says the city received its name from Io, daughter of the Argive king, who was raped by Inachus and then transformed into a cow.
 Zeus had fallen in love with Io, and in a jealous fit, Hera sent a gadfly to drive Io from one place to another in torment until she arrived in Thrace, giving birth to Ceroessa, the mother of Byzas by Poseidon, for whom the Golden Horn was named Ceras.
-One tradition holds that the city was founded by the Argives who received an oracle at Delphi with reference to the Golden Horn.
+One tradition holds that the city was founded by the Argives, who received an oracle at Delphi regarding the Golden Horn.
 Another claims Megarians (led by Byzas) are the founders, and yet another says Byzas is the son of a local nymph, Semystra.